tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 1. Ensures the target project inside the work root exists, is clean, and is on a branch that also exists on the remote (default remote name is `origin`).
-2. Creates (or replaces with `--force`) a matching repository under the staging root, adds the same remote, fetches the branch, and checks it out.
+2. Pushes the current HEAD to a uniquely named temporary remote branch and bootstraps a matching repository under the staging root that tracks that temporary branch.
 3. Records the mapping in `.staging_sync.json` so future syncs can find the right source and destination.